eProsima/Integration-Service/README.md

 * [WebSocket System Handle](https://github.com/eProsima/WebSocket-SH)

-Additionally, creating a *System Handle* is a relatively easy task and allows to integrate a new protocol to the *Integration System* infrastructure, meaning that this new protocol will automatically be granted with communication capabilities with all of the middlewares and protocols aforementioned above.
+Additionally, creating a *System Handle* is a relatively easy task and allows to integrate a new protocol to the *Integration System* infrastructure, which automatically provides the new protocol with communication capabilities towards all of the aforementioned middlewares and protocols.

 For more information, please refer to the [System Handle creation tutorial](<!-- TODO: ADD LINK TO SH CREATION TUTORIAL -->) available in the official documentation.

 # Compilation flags

-The *Integration Service* uses `CMake` for building and packaging the project.
+*Integration Service* uses `CMake` for building and packaging the project.
 There are several CMake flags, which can be tuned during the configuration step:

-* `BUILD_TESTS`: When compiling the *Integration Service*, use the `-DBUILD_TESTS=ON` CMake option to compile both the unitary tests for the [Integration Service Core](core/) and the unitary and integration tests for all of the *System Handles* present in the *colcon* workspace:
+* `BUILD_TESTS`: When compiling *Integration Service*, use the `-DBUILD_TESTS=ON` CMake option to compile both the unitary tests for the [Integration Service Core](core/) and the unitary and integration tests for all the *System Handles* present in the `colcon` workspace:

   ```bash
   ~/is_ws$ colcon build --cmake-args -DBUILD_TESTS=ON
   ```

-* `BUILD_EXAMPLES`: Allows to compile utilities that can be used for the several provided usage examples for the *Integration Service*, located under the [examples/utils](examples/utils/) folder.
+* `BUILD_EXAMPLES`: Allows to compile utilities that can be used for the several provided usage examples for *Integration Service*, located under the [examples/utils](examples/utils/) folder.
-  This applications can be used to test the *Integration Service* with some of the provided YAML configuration files, which are located under the [examples/basic](examples/basic) directory:
+  These applications can be used to test the *Integration Service* with some of the provided YAML configuration files, which are located under the [examples/basic](examples/basic) directory:

   ```bash